Dyffryn Botanic Garden, Glamorgan

 Sculpture Garden, Tintern

-Take your lawn-surveying hat off to the Wye Valley Sculpture Garden, a two and a half acre plant garden, because it’s spent 40 years as an organic garden in between regular visits from magazine photographers.
-Mediterranean plants thrive in its climate, and the herb garden has some medicinal soothers to share.
-This lush setting also features a pond and sculptures by local artist Gemma Wood.
+Take your lawn-surveying hat off to the Wye Valley Sculpture Garden, a three acre plant garden, because it’s spent over 40 years as an organic garden in between regular visits from magazine photographers.
+Mediterranean plants thrive in its climate, as do an extensive collection of Snowdrops to see in February.
+This lush setting also features a pond and sculptures by local artist Gemma Kate Wood.

 Dewstow Gardens, Monmouthshire